Difference Between Will and Gift

 2. Wills are subject to probate and legal procedures after the testator’s death, whereas gifts can be given and received during a person’s lifetime.

-3. Wills can be contested or challenged in court, while gifts are generally irrevocable once given and accepted, barring instances of fraud or undue influence.
+3. Wills can be contested or challenged in court, while gifts are irrevocable once given and accepted, barring instances of fraud or undue influence.

 Will vs Gift